bitfield/script/README.md

 Woah, woah!
 Just a minute!
 What if there was an error opening the file in the first place?
 Won't `Match` blow up if it tries to read from a non-existent file?

 No, it won't.
 As soon as an error status is set on a pipe, all operations on the pipe become no-ops.
-Any operation which would normally return a new pipe just returns the old pipe unchanged.
+Any operation that would normally return a new pipe just returns the old pipe unchanged.
 So you can run as long a pipeline as you want to, and if an error occurs at any stage, nothing will crash, and you can check the error status of the pipe at the end.

 (Seasoned Gophers will recognise this as the `errWriter` pattern described by Rob Pike in the blog post [Errors are values](https://blog.golang.org/errors-are-values).)